mikaelfun/Intune-IME-Project/README.md

 IME tool to analyze IntuneManagementExtension.log

 # How to use:
-Download and unzip IME Interpreter V4.0.zip from release/ There are 3 programs:
+Download and unzip IME Interpreter V5.0.zip from release/ There are 3 programs:
-1. IME Interpreter V4.0.exe: Main program for general use.
+1. IME Interpreter V5.0.exe: Main program with debug window for general use.
-2. IME Interpreter V4.0 debug.exe: Debug version program with console window.
-Used when some logs return empty output or has any exceptions that can be printed in the console to help debugging.
-3. selfupdater.exe: Updater program which is used to update *.pyd and *.json files from GitHub src folder.
+2. update.exe: Updater program which is used to update *.py and *.json files from GitHub src folder.
 Whenever there is a hotpatch, run this program and it can be updated right away.